letslego/cagvault/README.md

 - View cached Q&A pairs per document
 - Browse questions with thinking and responses
 - Clear per-document cache or all Q&A cache
-- Monitor Redis memory usage
+- Persistent storage in LanceDB (no memory limits)

 **Question Library:**
 - Search library with autocomplete